• Skip to primary navigation

 • 1 tbsp smoked paprika

-• 1 tsp red chili flakes -or to taste
+• 1 tsp red chili flakes (or to taste)

 • 1 pinch sea salt +more to taste

-• 1/4 cup Italian parsley -roughly chopped
+• 1/4 cup Italian parsley or basil (optional, roughly chopped)

 Instructions

-3 medium eggplants, 3 large red bell peppers
+3 medium eggplants, 8 large red bell peppers

 • Scoop the flesh from inside the roasted eggplants and mix together with the roasted peppers.
 Set aside until needed.

-3 large red bell peppers, 3 medium eggplants, 1 tbsp smoked paprika, 3 leaves bay
+8 large red bell peppers, 3 medium eggplants, 1 tbsp smoked paprika, 3 leaves bay

 • Add the chopped parsley and season to taste with more sea salt and extra pepper flakes.
 (At this point you can use a potato masher for a smoother consistency If you prefer, I like the rustic texture of the sauce.)

-1/4 cup Italian parsley
+1/4 cup Italian parsley or basil

 • Certified Plantricious Recipe